 Clarity Health Journal – designed with a focus on chronic conditions and ease-of-access for family caregivers – overcomes these issues.
 CHJ facilitates the individual’s participation in their own health and wellness and integrates family members into the process.
-The Clarity Health Journal, developed by Consulting Cadre International Inc., is a personal health record (PHR) which:
+The Clarity Health Journal, developed by Clarity Health Inc, is a personal health record (PHR) which:

 • Enables individuals and family members to participate in the management of care for themselves and those that might not be able to manage by themselves – children, the infirm, and the aged.